MicrosoftDocs/power-automate-docs/articles/developer/business-process-flows-code.md

 Use the `RetrieveProcessInstances` message (<xref href="Microsoft.Dynamics.CRM.RetrieveProcessInstances?text=RetrieveActivePath Function" /> or <xref:Microsoft.Crm.Sdk.Messages.RetrieveProcessInstancesRequest>) to retrieve all the business process flow instances for a table row across all business process definitions.
 The business process flow instances returned for a table are ordered based on the `modifiedon` column for the instance.
 For example, the most recently modified business process flow instance will be the *first*  row in the returned collection.
 The most recently modified business process flow instance is the one that is active on the UI for a table row.

-Each business process flow instance record returned for a table row as a result of using the `RetrieveProcessInstances` message stores the ID of the active stage in the `processstageid` column that can be used to find the active stage, and then move to the previous or next stage.
+Each business process flow instance row returned for a table row as a result of using the `RetrieveProcessInstances` message stores the ID of the active stage in the `processstageid` column that can be used to find the active stage, and then move to the previous or next stage.
 To do so, you first need to find the active path of a business process flow instance and the stages available in the process flow instance using the `RetrieveActivePath` message (<xref href="Microsoft.Dynamics.CRM.RetrieveActivePath?text=RetrieveActivePath Function" /> or <xref:Microsoft.Crm.Sdk.Messages.RetrieveActivePathRequest>).

  Once you have the active stage and the active path information for a business process flow instance, you can use the information to move to a previous or next stage in the active path.
 Forward navigation of stages must be done in sequence, that is, you should only move forward to the next stage in the active path.